Tooltips are terrible—most of the time. But it's not tooltips' fault. Let's look at how you can make them better and

 Facebook, Google, Pinterest, and many other companies have great copy in their tips, which makes them effective.
 One big part of this is that large engineering teams can run experiments and empirically find what works best.
 Unfortunately, even though A/B testing, feature-gating, and user research are hallmarks of good product development, most teams do not apply them for their user onboarding.
 First versions of any design are often wide off the mark and so without iteration, users are left with a sub-par first-time UX.
 This is what makes tooltips terrible.

 Tooltips should be shown only when relevant—when I need the help and when I can use the help.
 Otherwise, I’m not ready for them and try to dismiss them as hindrances to what I actually want to be doing.

-I love Typeform but the prompt above could have been triggered at a more appropriate time: in the view above, I’m within the form builder and my goal is to produce a survey.
+I love Typeform but the prompt above could have appeared at a more appropriate time: in the view above, I’m within the form builder and my goal is to produce a survey.
 Anything that prevents me from achieving my goal is an obstruction, so instead of being receptive to checking out their new features, I develop an aversion to them.
 Unfortunately, it’s not easy to trigger prompts when the user is most ready for them.
 This is what makes tooltips terrible.

-But tooltips can be used very effectively, as a means to provide dynamic interfaces.
+But tooltips can be used very effectively, as a means to provide interactive messages within dynamic interfaces.

 One-time user experiences are hard to design, build, and test, but tooltips allow you to present contextual and relevant information to users that they only need to see once.
 There are examples of where teams have done this natively—Slack’s quick switcher icon disappears after a few clicks (when you’ve understood what it does)—but not many.
-Tooltips or other in-product notifications are an excellent method for providing one-time guidance to users—if done well.
+Tooltips or other in-product notifications are an excellent method for guiding users—if done well.

 Don’t make tooltips terrible with these 5 simple rules #

 2. Explain only things that are not discernible from the interface/design.